dnamyco/dnamyco-tools/README.md

-# DNAMA-Tools Docker Image
+# DNAMYCO-Tools Docker Image

-This Docker image is specifically crafted to enable smooth operation of the DNAMA-Tools suite.
+This Docker image is specifically crafted to enable smooth operation of the DNAMYCO-Tools suite.
 The suite includes ITSx for identifying and extracting Internal Transcribed Spacer (ITS) sequences from genomic data, HMMER for biosequence analysis, and Guppy, an Oxford Nanopore basecaller tool for reading sequencing data.
 These tools are encased in a robust, containerized environment based on Fedora Linux, allowing seamless bioinformatics workflow.

 ## System Requirements